wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 2/ remove local arrays from args, manually.
 Later we'll use the "Purpose" pragma for this.
 Ideally I would have 4 values for Purpose: In, Out, Temp and Local:
 - In and Out are proper args of the superkernel
-- Temp are arrays at topleve in the superkernel
+- Temp are arrays at toplevel in the superkernel
 - Local are arrays that are only used inside a subkernel

 I still struggle with arrays that are actually InOut, such as `wet`.
 As it is modified, it needs to be returned.
 And as I don't have InOut, I make it Out